Son of Batman (2014) starring the voice talents of Jason O’Mara, Stuart Allan, Thomas Gibson,Morena Baccarin, Giancarlo Esposito, Sean Maher

 So, what’s so wrong with Son of Batman?
 Several things:

 For example, early in the film, Damien Wayne (Batman’s illegitimate son) is fighting with Ubu, Ra’s al Ghul’s personal bodyguard (who betrayed Ra’s, but that’s another story), and pushed Ubu backwards several feet.
 Ubu is a hulking giant, who likely weighs over three hundred pounds.
-And gets pushed backwards by a twelve-year-old, in a contest of physical strength.
+And a twelve-year-old pushes him backwards, in a contest of physical strength.